mmosmond/executable-cells/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tomouellette/executable-cells/HEAD)

+This repository stores the package requirements for executable cells that can be integrated into markdown or html static pages.

 ## Usage

 The steps below describe how to add executable cells (using the specifications outlined in requirements.*) to your markdown or static html pages.

+### Step one

-First, add the following script to the top of your markdown document or, alternatively, inside your header if it is an html page.
+Add the following script to the top of your markdown document or, alternatively, inside your header if it is an html page.

 ```html
 <script type="text/x-thebe-config">